EventManager

-EventManager is a commercial event management app, developed, licensed, and supported by UK-based Kent House based at Keele University.
+EventManager was a commercial event management app, developed, licensed, and supported by UK-based Kent House based at Keele University.

 The product was first developed in 2003 for use within the UK National Health Service (NHS).
-Since then it has been adopted widely within the NHS and also by commercial and not-for profit organisations to support their event management activity.
+It was adopted widely within the NHS and also by commercial and not-for profit organisations to support their event management activity.

 In 2008 EventManager won a Medilink West Midlands award for its contribution to delivering efficiencies in the NHS.

 EventManager was featured as a case study in The Internet Case Study Book published in 2010 by Taschen.

+The product is no longer available.